 3/4 tsp salt and 1/4 tsp pepper (Himalayan, pink, or Real Salt is critical for optimum health; an inexpensive fine grind Himalayan salt is available at Costco.)

-1 lb ground beef (Beef fat MUST be 15% /85%; natural is best; available frequently at a very good price at our local Grocery Outlet.)
+1 lb ground beef (Beef fat MUST be 15% /85%; natural or organic ground beef is best; available frequently at a very good price at our local Grocery Outlet.)

 2 tbsp brown sugar, packed down (Organic is best, available at Trader Joe’s.)